-Packages that contain more than 10 pounds cannot have more than one and one-half times specified tolerance when the tolerance for defects is 10 percent or more.
-When the tolerance for defects is less than 10 percent, double the tolerance is allowed except that one apple with serious damage may be permitted in any package.
+Packages that contain more than 10 pounds cannot have more than one and one-half times a specified tolerance of 10 percent or more or double a tolerance of less than 10 percent except that one apple with serious damage by insects, decay or breakdown may be permitted in any package.

-In packages that contain 10 pounds or less, not more than 10 percent of the packages may have more than three times the specified tolerance, except one apple with serious damage may be permitted in any package.
+In packages that contain 10 pounds or less, not more than 10 percent of the packages may have more than three times the specified tolerance, except one apple with serious damage by insect, decay or breakdown may be permitted in any package.